 If someone is able to get into your email, many times they have carte blanche to all your valuable accounts, including your domain name.

 It only takes a few clicks to get a password reset … and your account is compromised.
 This is why enabling two-factor on your accounts — including your email accounts — is so important.

 It is also critical to update the password on your email accounts regularly in case one of the email providers is compromised or if you are reusing your passwords in multiple places.

 If you use email (and who doesn’t?), you could get targeted by an email phishing attempt.

 It is always better to go directly to the website in question, verify its authenticity, and log in that way.

 It used to be relatively easy to spot phishing emails, but they have become more sophisticated.
 Here’s what you need to know to protect against today’s phishing scams.

 Pro tip: Use one email for your important accounts and another for anything that is public, such as the Whois record on your domain.
 Use a separate email account or purchase domain privacy, which hides your real information on the Whois so it is harder for people to trick you with a phishing attempt.

 Unfortunately, many people do not think about protecting their domain until it is too late.

-While domain theft is rare, it is always better to be safe than sorry.
 It’s more common to have access to your domain name removed through less nefarious means, which have nonetheless the same impact on your bottom line.
 A common scenario?
 An employee sets up your domain and email, then leaves the company — without leaving you access to your domain account when it comes time to renew it or make a change to the website.